 Hollywood, You Give Love a Bad Name

-Reyde Jones, Staff Writer
+Reyde Jones, Graphics Director

 Hazardous.
 Poisonous.
 Venomous.
 The following relationships have one thing in common: they are toxic.
 Hollywood just loves to romanticize unhealthy relationships: it’s a fact.
 Doting on couples that suffocate each other and are just overall wrong–Hollywood gives impressionable teenagers unrealistic expectations of their own future relationships.
 So Hollywood, if you’re listening, stop romanticizing toxic relationships.